paulpalayur/CyberArk-Privilge-Cloud-Installation/Connectors/MMC.md

 * You can also create a custom MMC snap-in which includes limited tools like ADUC and DNS and set the $CLIENT_EXECUTABLE path to the new .msc path
 * It is recommended to test the AutoIt script that you developed before you compile it
 * To test the script perform the following steps:
-* You will have to add the following property to the PSMGenericClientDriver.xml
+* You will have to add the following properties to the `PSMGenericClientDriver.xml` before testing
 ```
 Note: update the property values with the correct details
 <SessionProperties>